realAbitbol/twitch_colorchanger/README.md

 ### Channel Configuration Issues

 **"Bot doesn't change colors when I chat":**

+1. Confirm you didn't previously send `ccd` (look for an `auto_color_disabled` event in logs)
+2. Check the config shows `"enabled": true` for your user
+3. Verify you are chatting in one of the configured `channels`
+4. Inspect logs for rate limiting (429 events) or token refresh failures
+5. Temporarily run with `DEBUG=true` to see detailed events

 - **Missing channels**: The bot can only detect messages in channels listed in your `channels` array
 - **Check your config**: Ensure the channel name matches exactly (case-sensitive)